robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 > Choose dev and test sets to reflect data you expect to get in the future and want to do well on.

-ANdrew uses the analogy of Bulls-eye & Arrows.
+Andrew uses the analogy of Bulls-eye & Arrows.
 The location of the Bullseye is the distribution where our dev/test should reflect the reality.
 The performance metric that we are trying to optimize is our arrow that allows to see how close we are.
 If we have the wrong distribution for val/test set that doesn't reality, it's like we put the bulls-eye in the wrong position, and optimizing and shooting an arrow to that bulls-eye will not achieve our goal.

 In other words, your test set should not simply be 30% of the available data, especially if you expect your future data (e.g. mobile phone images) to be different in nature from your training set (e.g. website images).
 This is a pretty important takeaways, especially transfer learning has become quite common place in the deep learning world.